Van Hammer: World Championship Wrestling (1991–1995)

 Marc Mero was brought in to WCW for a tryout match in 1991, and Hildreth was his opponent.
 Then booker Dusty Rhodes liked both and signed each of them to contracts, with Hammer signed to a $156,000 deal.
-In September 1991, Hildreth joined World Championship Wrestling as "Heavy Metal" Van Hammer, a rock star gimmick.
+In September 1991, Hildreth joined WCW as "Heavy Metal" Van Hammer, a rock star gimmick.
 He made his debut for the promotion at Clash of the Champions XVI, where he squashed Terrance Taylor in 39 seconds.
-He immediately was thrust unto the house show circuit, defeating Taylor in multiple rematches as well as defeating Oz and Cactus Jack.
+He immediately was thrust onto the house show circuit, defeating Taylor in multiple rematches as well as defeating Oz and Cactus Jack.
 He made his WCW television debut on the October 15 episode of Saturday Night, defeating Paul Lee.
 Twelve days later, he made his pay-per-view debut at Halloween Havoc, defeating Doug Somers.
 On November 3, he gained a non-title victory over WCW TV Champion Steve Austin at a house show in Charleston, West Virginia.
 Hammer would go on to amass a 42–0 record competing on both house shows and television before finally having his streak ended when he lost a match to Cactus Jack at Clash of the Champions XVII.
 At Starrcade, Hammer teamed with Big Josh in a losing effort to Steve Austin and Rick Rude.

 After briefly continuing his tag team with Big Josh, Hammer returned to singles competition and faced Steve Austin for the WCW World Television Championship on the January 12 episode of Main Event, but was unable to win the title.
 After the loss, Hammer competed sporadically throughout the rest of the spring (including a brief feud with J. T. Southern) before returning full-time in August 1992.
 Hammer would fall to Greg Valentine and Nikita Koloff before his push began to accelerate.
 In September he went on a ten match winning streak, defeating Dallas Page, Vinnie Vegas (Kevin Nash), and Super Invader (Hercules Hernandez).
 He received a US title shot against Rick Rude on the September 12 episode of WCW Worldwide, where he sustained a knee injury.
 Upon his return he teamed with Erik Watts at Halloween Havoc and was victorious against The Vegas Connection.
 For the remainder of October and November he was strongly pushed, going 19–2 in a streak that included victories over Tony Atlas, The Barbarian, and Mustafa Saed.
 He would also team with Brad Armstrong in a brief feud with Page and Vegas.